 ensure the technology interoperates with that of other groups.

 The Team Contact is also charged with representing the views of the Team to the Working group.
 Just as all Members do not have the same views, neither does all the Team.
-The Team Contact collects the various viewpoints and summarises them so that the Working Group benefits from the widest range of inputs.
+The Team Contact collects the various viewpoints and summarizes them so that the Working Group benefits from the widest range of inputs.
 Where the Team does not have a single position, it is inappropriate to merely abstain.
-Instead, the various points of view should be summarised.
+Instead, the various points of view should be summarized.

 For a good example of Team input where the Team did not have consensus,